hnbezz/Portfolio/README.md

 MNIST data project:

 This as small and concise project on the tensorflow dataset of handwritten digits.
-In this project I aim to concisely model the dataset.
+In this project I aim to concisely model the dataset in order to predict handwritten digits.
 The dataset has basically no need for preprocessing, which is perfect for the goal of this project.
 I used a part of a course I've done in Udemy (https://www.udemy.com/course/the-data-science-course-complete-data-science-bootcamp/) as the basis for this project.

 The following lybraries are used in this project:
 1) numpy